A. Graduated from the Culinary Institute of America in Hyde Park, New York with a lot of self education along the way.

 A. A three day old cup of coffee with the plans to consume it.

 Originally from Denmark, Pete lives in Long Beach with his wife Mary Ann.
-Son Jackson (18) is a freshman at Northwestern University and Son Lucas (14) is a freshman at St. Joseph school.
+Son Jackson (20) is a student at Northwestern University and Son Lucas (16) is a student at St. Joseph school.
 A Siberian Husky named Naya completes the family.